 An investment in the notes involves significant risks.
 Investing in the notes is not equivalent to investing directly in the Index, any of the Basket Constituents or any of the securities, commodities, commodity futures contracts or other assets underlying the Basket Constituents.
-These risks are explained in more detail in the "Risk Factors" section of the accompanying product supplement no. 6-I dated November 14, 2011 and the "Risk Factors" section of the accompanying supplement no. 4-I dated November 14, 2011.
+These risks are explained in more detail in the "Risk Factors" section of the accompanying product supplement no. 6-I dated November 14, 2011 and the "Risk Factors" section of the accompanying underlying supplement no. 4-I dated November 14, 2011.

 - MARKET RISK The return on the notes at maturity is linked to the performance of the Index, and will depend on whether, and the extent to which, the Index Return is positive.
-YOU WILL RECEIVE NO MORE THAN THE PRINCIPAL AMOUNT OF YOUR NOTES AT MATURITY IF THE INDEX RETURN IS ZERO OR NEGATIVE. - THE NOTES MIGHT NOT PAY MORE THAN THE PRINCIPAL AMOUNT AT MATURITY You may receive a lower payment at maturity than you would have received if you had invested directly in the Index, any of its Basket Constituents or any of the securities, commodities, commodity futures contracts or other assets underlying the Basket Constituents or contracts relating to the Index or any of the Basket Constituents for which there is an active secondary market.
-If the Ending Index Level does not exceed the Initial Index Level, the Additional Amount will be zero.
+YOU WILL RECEIVE NO MORE THAN THE PRINCIPAL AMOUNT OF YOUR NOTES PLUS THE MINIMUM AMOUNT AT MATURITY IF THE INDEX RETURN IS ZERO OR NEGATIVE. - THE NOTES MIGHT NOT PAY MORE THAN THE PRINCIPAL AMOUNT PLUS THE MINIMUM AMOUNT AT MATURITY You may receive a lower payment at maturity than you would have received if you had invested directly in the Index, any of its Basket Constituents or any of the securities, commodities, commodity futures contracts or other assets underlying the Basket Constituents or contracts relating to the Index or any of the Basket Constituents for which there is an active secondary market.
+If the Ending Index Level does not exceed the Initial Index Level, you will receive a payment at maturity of \$1,000 plus the Minimum Amount of \$60.00 per \$1,000 principal amount note.
 This will be true even if the level of the Index was higher than the Initial Index Level at some time during the term of the notes but falls below the Initial Index Level on the Observation Date. - THE LEVEL OF THE INDEX WILL INCLUDE THE DEDUCTION OF A FEE One way in which the Index may differ from a typical index is that its level will include a deduction from the performance of the Basket Constituents over the Cash Constituent of a fee of 0.50% per annum.
 This fee will be deducted daily.
-As a result of the deduction of this fee, the level of the Index will trail the value of a hypothetical identically constituted synthetic portfolio from which no such fee is deducted. - CREDIT RISK OF JPMORGAN CHASE & CO.
+As a result of the deduction of this fee, the level of the Index will trail the value of a hypothetical identically constituted synthetic portfolio from which no such fee is deducted. - · CREDIT RISK OF JPMORGAN CHASE & CO.
 The notes are subject to the credit risk of JPMorgan Chase & Co. and our credit ratings and credit spreads may adversely affect the market value of the notes.
 Investors are dependent on JPMorgan Chase & Co.'s ability to pay all amounts due on the notes, and therefore investors are subject to our credit risk and to changes in the market's view of our creditworthiness.
-Any decline in our credit ratings or increase in the credit spreads charged by the market for taking our credit risk is likely to adversely affect the value of the notes.
+Any decline in our credit ratings or increase in the credit spreads charged by the market for taking our credit risk is likely to affect adversely the value of the notes.
 If we were to default on our payment obligations, you may not receive any amounts owed to you under the notes and you could lose your entire investment.